-Parents may take still photographs of their own children only during school activities, subject to other restrictions notified to parents in advance in writing or verbally (e.g. parents may be asked not to take photographs during concerts/performances in order not to distract children who are performing or other audience members).
-Parents must never take photographs of groups of children in EYFS.
-Parents must never publish (including on social media) photographs of other children inadvertently captured during school events.
+Parents are welcome to take still photographs of their own children only during school activities, subject to other restrictions notified to parents in advance in writing or verbally (e.g. parents may be asked not to take photographs during concerts/performances in order not to distract children who are performing or other audience members).
+Parents must not publish

+(including on social media) photographs of other children inadvertently captured during school events without the express permission of the parents of those children.

-Parents are permitted to video record their own children only during school activities, subject to the same terms and conditions as for photographs above.
-Parents must never take videos of groups of children in EYFS.
+Parents are not permitted to video record their own children during school activities, subject to the same terms and conditions as for photographs above.